Overview of information privacy in Australia

 Do not call register

 A national ‘do not call register’ began operating in May 2007 in accordance with the Do Not Call Register Act 2006 (Cth).
 The register is administered by ACMA.
-The Act allows people to register (without (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case.) their home phone, domestic mobile and fax numbers in order to opt out of a wide range of unsolicited telemarketing calls.
+The Act allows people to register (without charge) their home phone, domestic mobile and fax number to opt out of a wide range of unsolicited telemarketing calls.
 Government bodies and emergency services numbers may also register.

-The Do Not Call Register Legislation A change made to a legal document or Act of parliament.
-Act 2010 (Cth) has enabled all Australian telephone and fax numbers to be registered, allowing organisations (including businesses) and individuals to access the protections of the register.
+The Do Not Call Register Legislation Amendment Act 2010 (Cth) has enabled all Australian telephone and fax numbers to be registered, allowing organisations (including businesses) and individuals to access the protections of the register.